 Smug Super: Powell and other Espers fall into this to varying extents, but are fairly benevolent about it as examples go.

-Society Marches On: Despite the characters stated disconnect from the 20th century, the book is pretty emblematic of the time it was written in respect to gender roles.
+Society Marches On: Despite the characters stated disconnect from the 20th century, the book is pretty emblematic of the time it was written in respect to gender roles, although Ms. Wyg& clearly has an active sex lfe which is only complained about when she distracts undercover cops.
 On the other hand, there is a scene where a black applicant is accepted into the Esper's Guild on account of his latent talent, which suggests that at least their group is meritocratic.
 Also, the president of the Guild is Asian.

 What an Idiot: Ben Reich thinks he's come up with the perfect murder.
 Powell knows it's him almost immediately.
 Even without peeping- Ben's the only guest to call a lawyer while everyone else is in shock and knows that Barbara ran off naked.
 Although, if you take the psychology at the end seriously, this all ties in to his subconscious desire to be punished for the crime.
 When it looks like the police have failed he tries to kill himself, although not by conscious suicide.